Galser/tf-github-kitchen/README.md

     ```
     git clone https://github.com/Galser/tf-github-kitchen.git
     ```
-- Previous step should create the folder that contains a copy of the repository.
-Default name is going to be the same as the name of repository e.g. `tf-github-kitchen`.
+- The previous step should create a folder that contains a copy of the repository.
+The default name is going to be the same as the name of repository e.g. `tf-github-kitchen`.
 Locate and open it.
     ```
     cd tf-github-kitchen
     ```
 - You will need first to create Personal Access Token in GitHub, use [this link](https://github.com/settings/tokens), write down the token, as you are going to see it only once!
 And note also your organization name.
 > Note, if yu don't have an organization. you can create one by visiting [this link](https://github.com/settings/organizations), pressing button "New organization" and following all the steps.
-- Export token as environment variable, execute :
+- Export token as an environment variable, execute :
     ```
     export GITHUB_TOKEN=YOUR_TOKEN_HERE
     ```
-- Next step is to install KitchenCI, the task includes multiple steps so it is been provided in a separate section.
+- The next step is to install KitchenCI, the task includes multiple steps so it is been provided in a separate section.
 Please follow instructions in [How to install KitchenCI](#how-to-install-kitchenci)

-- Let's test!
+## How to test

+- To prepare our test repository execute :
+    ```
+    bundle exec kitchen converge
+    ```
+    The output will start with lines :
+    ```
+    bundle exec kitchen converge
+    -----> Starting Kitchen (v1.25.0)
+    -----> Creating <default-github>...
+        Terraform v0.12.9
+        + provider.github v2.2.1

+        Your version of Terraform is out of date!
+The latest version
+        is 0.12.10.
+You can update by downloading from www.terraform.io/downloads.html
+    $$$$$$ Running command `terraform init -input=false -lock=true -lock-timeout=0s  -upgrade -force-copy -backend=true  -get=true -get-plugins=true -verify-plugins=true` in directory /Users/andrii/labs/skills/tf-github-kitchen

+        Initializing the backend...

+        Initializing provider plugins...
+        - Checking for available provider plugins...
+        - Downloading plugin for provider "github" (hashicorp/github) 2.2.1...

+    ```
+    And should end with :
+    ```
+       Outputs:

+       full_repo_web_path = https://github.com/ORGatization/example
+       repo_description = Example codebase repo
+       ssh_clone_url = git@github.com:ORGatization/example.git
+       Finished converging <default-github> (0m5.46s).
+    -----> Kitchen is finished.
+(0m9.61s)
+    ```
+- To run tests execute :
+    ```
+    bundle exec kitchen verify
+    ```
+    The output going to look like :
+    ```
+    -----> Starting Kitchen (v1.25.0)
+    -----> Setting up <default-github>...
+        Finished setting up <default-github> (0m0.00s).
+    -----> Verifying <default-github>...
+    $$$$$$ Running command `terraform workspace select kitchen-terraform-default-github` in directory /Users/andrii/labs/skills/tf-github-kitchen
+    $$$$$$ Running command `terraform output -json` in directory /Users/andrii/labs/skills/tf-github-kitchen
+    default: Verifying

+    Profile: Default Kitchen-Terraform (default)
+    Version: 0.1.0
+    Target:  local://

+    ✔  check_github_repo_url: HTTP GET on https://github.com/ORGatization/example
+        ✔  HTTP GET on https://github.com/ORGatization/example status is expected to cmp == 200
+        ✔  HTTP GET on https://github.com/ORGatization/example body is expected to match "Example codebase repo"

+    Profile Summary: 1 successful control, 0 control failures, 0 controls skipped
+    Test Summary: 2 successful, 0 failures, 0 skipped
+        Finished verifying <default-github> (0m3.51s).
+    -----> Kitchen is finished.
+(0m5.54s)
+    ```
+    As you can see all tests had passed e.g. our Terraform code indeed had created repo within the designated organization with required description.
+- When you've done with checking and all tests, please, do not forget to free resources by running :
+    ```
+    bundle exec kitchen destroy
+    ```
+    The output should look similar to the following :
+    ```
+    -----> Starting Kitchen (v1.25.0)
+    -----> Destroying <default-github>...
+        Terraform v0.12.9
+        + provider.github v2.2.1

+        Your version of Terraform is out of date!
+The latest version
+        is 0.12.10.
+You can update by downloading from www.terraform.io/downloads.html
+    $$$$$$ Running command `terraform init -input=false -lock=true -lock-timeout=0s  -force-copy -backend=true  -get=true -get-plugins=true -verify-plugins=true` in directory /Users/andrii/labs/skills/tf-github-kitchen

+        Initializing the backend...

+        Initializing provider plugins...

+        The following providers do not have any version constraints in configuration,
+        so the latest version was installed.

+        To prevent automatic upgrades to new major versions that may contain breaking
+        changes, it is recommended to add version = "..." constraints to the
+        corresponding provider blocks in configuration, with the constraint strings
+        suggested below.

+        * provider.github: version = "~> 2.2"

+        Terraform has been successfully initialized!
+    $$$$$$ Running command `terraform workspace select kitchen-terraform-default-github` in directory /Users/andrii/labs/skills/tf-github-kitchen
+    $$$$$$ Running command `terraform destroy -auto-approve -lock=true -lock-timeout=0s -input=false  -parallelism=10 -refresh=true  ` in directory /Users/andrii/labs/skills/tf-github-kitchen
+        github_repository.example: Refreshing state... [id=example]
+        github_repository.example: Destroying... [id=example]
+        github_repository.example: Destruction complete after 0s

+        Destroy complete!
+Resources: 1 destroyed.
+    $$$$$$ Running command `terraform workspace select default` in directory /Users/andrii/labs/skills/tf-github-kitchen
+        Switched to workspace "default".
+    $$$$$$ Running command `terraform workspace delete kitchen-terraform-default-github` in directory /Users/andrii/labs/skills/tf-github-kitchen
+        Deleted workspace "kitchen-terraform-default-github"!
+        Finished destroying <default-github> (0m2.54s).
+    -----> Kitchen is finished.
+(0m4.61s)
+    ```
+    All done, this concludes the instructions section.

 # How to install KitchenCI